Church of the Holy Trinity, Bydgoszcz: Current church building

 After obtaining ecclesiastical authorities permission for the church construction on the plot of former temple, harsh discussions started with Prussian authorities, ill-disposed towards Polish Catholics.
-In 1904, a conference was held in Bromberg with senior officials of the Ministry of Culture in Berlin, which sanctioned the building of a church for Polish Catholics, but also required the consent of Poznan-Gniezno Archbishop to create a distinct affiliate branch of the parish for German Catholics in Bydgoszcz.
+In 1904, a conference was held in Bromberg with senior officials of the Ministry of Culture in Berlin, which sanctioned the building of a church for Polish Catholics, but also required the consent of Poznań-Gniezno Archbishop to create a distinct affiliate branch of the parish for German Catholics in Bydgoszcz.
 A final settlement was concluded on 13 February 1906 between archbishop Edward Likowski and the Prussian Ministry of Culture, with both parties agreeing with the construction in the city of two Catholic churches: